 So despite the wisdom of Hollywood filmmakers, it's impossible to hear noises in space.
 We suggest the next time you watch a science fiction film, you plug up your ears whenever anything happens within the vacuum of space.
 It'll make the film seem more realistic and probably work as a great conversational topic with your friends once the movie's over.

-To learn more about space, sound and other topics, tune in to the links on the next page.
+To learn more about space, sound and other topics, tune in to the links below.